-Council is proposing to increase differential rates on vacant land in the 2023/2024 Financial Year.
+Council has increased differential rates on vacant land in the 2023/2024 Financial Year.
 Whilst, there have been considerable changes within the Adelaide Plains landscape, there is also recognition that capital valuations alone do not always produce equitable results in all communities.
 By increasing the differential rates on vacant land, Council is planning to encourage development in the Council area and achieve a more equitable distribution of the rates distribution.